 - The Severn Valley, including the Severn Way Walk.
 The waterways of Gloucestershire include; The River Severn, River Wye, Gloucester To Sharpness Canal, River Avon In Tewkesbury, Stroudwater navigation and even the source of the River Thames at Thames Head near Cirencester.

 - Walks in nature reserves & country parks such as on Robinswood Hill.

-- There are many circular walks mainly from pubs or restaurants.
+- There are many circular walks, many of these start at pubs or restaurants.

 - Longer walking Holidays Such as “The Cotswold Way” & “The Severn Way”

-The Severn way walk passes through Gloucestershire following the course of the river.
-The section of this walk in Elmore is very nice and has some stunning river views to enjoy, especially in spring as it erupts into a buttercup meadow.
+The Severn way walk passes through Gloucestershire, this follows the course of the river.
+One section of this walk in Elmore, which is very nice.
+The riverbanks at Weir Green have some stunning river views to enjoy, especially in spring as it erupts into a buttercup meadow.

 The common land at Rodborough is fantastic for a stroll in the countryside.
-There is some fantastic views of the Stroud valleys below as well as some nice meadows on the common.
+There are some fantastic views of the Stroud valleys below and some pleasant meadows on the common.
 There is a private fort that is ideal for a short walk around and a few options to park your car.

 Coleford & Wye Valley